How Much Protein Do You Need?

 What’s the Best Source of Protein?

+There are tons of protein sources that are readily available.
 From a dietary perspective, any complete protein will get the job done.
 It’s what comes with the protein that you need to consider.

 Eggs are a perfect example.
 Egg whites are about the purest source of protein you’ll find in nature.
 No fat and minimal carbs.
 (Very few vitamins or minerals though, if you’re keeping score.)
 Sometimes, that’s pretty useful when you’re trying to target exact macronutrient amounts.